Admission to Isala Zwolle (EN)Opname in Isala Zwolle

 You may need to undergo a number of examinations while you are in hospital.
 These examinations can take place at any time of day, even during visiting hours.
 We request your understanding for this.

-Use of body tissue and fluids
+Use of body material

 There are several spiritual counselors at Isala.
 They provide support and guidance on illness perception, sense of purpose, philosophy of life and ideological beliefs.
 The spiritual counselors provide education, lead religious services and hold group meetings and individual meetings.
 The services of the spiritual counselors are available to patients and their families.
 The weekly Christian service is held on Sundays from 10:00 to 10:45 and can also be watched on hospital television channel 40.
 If you would like to attend a service, ask your nurse about the possibilities.
 You can also use our quiet room.
 This is a part of the hospital where you can retreat to for some peace and quiet and reflection.
 The room is open day and night and is available to everyone.
 The quiet room is located in the main building, V3.2.
 For more information on spiritual care, please see our website.